w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * define audio descriptions as descriptions to adequately get the visual information needed to understand the content
 * define captions as text versions of the speech and non-speech audio information needed to understand the content
 * define sign language as the native language of some deaf people
-* design mechanisms for pausing, stopping, or hiding that plays automatically for more than 3 seconds
+* design mechanisms for pausing, stopping, or hiding audio that plays automatically for more than 3 seconds
+* design mechanisms to provide alternatives for multimedia content, including text transcripts for audio and visual information, audio descriptions, captions, and sign language
 * design mechanisms to turn on and off audio descriptions, captions, and sign language
 * design player controls that:
   * have descriptive names
   * can be operable by keyboard
   * are easy to find
-  * are always reachable
+  * are always reachable for users
-  * do not disappear when the media starts playing

 #### Teaching Ideas for Topic